danmarsua1/Acme-One-D01/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme-One, which is intended to be a core learning asset for the students who have enroled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
-This project helps them start working on their new information system projects.
+This is Acme-One.
+This project helps students to start working on a formal information system project in Design & Testing II's subject.